NYC Condos vs. Co-ops: A Guide for Buyers

 2. Ownership Structure

 The primary distinction between co-ops and condos lies in the ownership structure.
 In a co-op (cooperative), you are not purchasing the unit itself but rather buying shares in the corporation that owns the entire building.
 These shares entitle you to a proprietary lease, which gives you the exclusive right to occupy your specific unit.
 The number of shares you own typically correlates with the size or value of your apartment.
-Conversely, in a condominium, you own the unit outright, similar to owning a house.
-You hold a deed to your individual unit, and along with this ownership comes a percentage of the common areas (hallways, lobbies, amenities).

 This difference in ownership structures impacts a variety of factors such as governance, responsibilities, and flexibility for residents.
 In co-ops, for instance, shareholders have less flexibility in making independent decisions.
 Many co-op boards place restrictions on subletting, and board oversight on buyers requiring approval (see 5 and 6 below).
 In contrast, condos generally offer more freedom to rent or sell, although there may still be some building regulations or board approval processes depending on the building's management.